beetbox/beets/docs/reference/cli.rst

 To remove fields (which is only possible for flexible attributes), follow a field name with an exclamation point: ``field!``.

-The ``-a`` switch operates on albums instead of individual tracks.
+The ``-a`` switch also operates on albums in addition to the individual tracks.
 Without this flag, the command will only change *track-level* data, even if all the tracks belong to the same album.
 If you want to change an *album-level* field, such as ``year`` or ``albumartist``, you'll want to use the ``-a`` flag to avoid a confusing situation where the data for individual tracks conflicts with the data for the whole album.

 Items will automatically be moved around when necessary if they're in your